agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 the same place and time.

 [^positive_labels]:
-    In this case a "positive label" means the account is a spam bot, and a "negative label" means they are not.
+    In this case a _positive label_ means the account is a spam bot, and a _negative label_ means they are not.

 Negative labels are harder to come by.
 I know Twitter has verified users who are unlikely to be spam bots, so I can use them.
 That dataset is also likely